-On March 30, 21-year-old Dangelo Drayton allegedly threw a small dog into a tree because he was angry that the dog pooped inside of an apartment.
-Please join us in asking officials in Charleston, South Carolina, to give Drayton the maximum possible sentence for this cruel crime which claimed the dog’s life!
+Charleston, South Carolina – On March 30, 21-year-old Dangelo Drayton allegedly threw a small dog into a tree because he was angry that the dog pooped inside of an apartment.
+Please join us in asking officials in Charleston, South Carolina, to give Drayton the maximum possible sentence for this cruel crime that claimed the dog’s life!

 Suspects are presumed innocent until being found guilty in a court of law.